syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

   ### OnServerRowSelected

 The **OnServerRowSelected** event is triggered when any of the row is selected.
-The details of the row selected is obtained at server side in the event argument.
+The details of the row selected is obtained from the server-side in the event argument.

 _Table 1: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerRowSelected event_